ArcovanBreda/CEConvDL2/blogpost.md

 \tag{10}
 $$

 In which $n$ is the discrete number of rotations and $k$ indicates the $k$-th rotation out of $n$.
-The group action is an addition on a HSV pixel value in $\mathbb{R}^3$ modulo $2\pi$:
+The group action is an addition on an HSV pixel value in $\mathbb{R}^3$ modulo $2\pi$:

 $$
 \[H_n(k)f\] (x) = \\begin{bmatrix} (f(x)_h + \frac{2\pi}{n} k) \\% 2\pi \\\\ f(x)_s \\\\ f(x)_v \\end{bmatrix}
 \tag{11}
 $$

-with $f(x)_{h,s,v}$ indicating the respective hue, saturation, or value at pixel value $x$ in input image $f$. [[6]](#main) applies this transformation on the kernel made possible by the use of the inverse of the rotation matrix.
+with $f(x)_{h,s,v}$ indicating the respective hue, saturation, or value at pixel value $x$ in input image $f$. [[5]](#main) applies this transformation on the kernel made possible by the use of the inverse of the rotation matrix.
 However, in hue space a shift is defined as an addition, which alleviates the problem of reprojection but is a non-linear operation, and therefore:

 $$
 \[H_n(k)f\] (x) \cdot \psi(y) \neq f(x) \cdot \[H_n(-k)\psi\](y)
 \tag{12}
 $$

-To test if this is indeed the case several experiments were conducted comparing models shifting the kernel as opposed to the image.

-Shifting the image is done following the approach of [[10]](#lifting), which show that transforming the signal instead of the kernel <!--is indeed possible and that these operations are--> is equivalent when restricted to the group and standard convolution.
+To see this difference some models are trained in which the kernels are naively shifted as if they were an image and compared to models in which the shift is applied to the images.
+Shifting the image is done following the approach of [[10]](#lifting), which shows that transforming the signal instead of the kernel <!--is indeed possible and that these operations are--> is equivalent when restricted to the group and standard convolution.
 This allows for more general transformations than using the group correlation of [[1]](#group_convs).

 We can now define the group $G = \\mathbb{Z}^2 \\times H_n$ as the product of the 2D integers translation group and the HSV hue shift group.
 With $\\%$ as the modulo operator and $\\mathcal{L}_{t, m}$ defining a translation and hue shift: